Glitchmaster-PE/Plugins/README.md

 ```
 Hi!

 You may enjoy my plugins as you want.
-Contact me if you want to develope with the or give me any suggestions
+Contact me if you want to develope with me or give me any suggestions

 ##How to contact me: